plumvillage/newsletter/src/2023/en/articles/br-thien-chi--the-taste-of-insight.md

 author: Brother Chân Trời Thiện Chí
 ---

-Very soon after I received my aspirant robe, I realised that I needed to find other ways to nourish myself than the ones I had as a lay person.
+Very soon after I received my aspirant robe, I realized that I needed to find ways to nourish myself other than the ones I knew as a lay person.
 The path I chose leads us to transformation and healing, and the medicine to achieve these are the practices of mindfulness, concentration and insight.
 Insight is a real source of strength, giving us confidence and energy and leading us to understanding and self-acceptance.
 Herewith, I would like to share with you three insights important to me and some key elements of my journey in exploring insight.

-## Conversation With the Pain
+## Conversation With Pain

 It was a cold, rainy evening at the monastery, and I was on my way to the cooler - ten minutes from my room.
 I had not taken my raincoat with me and was walking fast so as not to get wet.
 It was very dark and I could see almost nothing.
 At some point I felt that I was walking over grass and mud that was not supposed to be there, and I realized that I had lost the way.
 At that moment, I took a step to the side and hit a large rock hard with my lower leg.
 Immediately I put my hand on the injured area and felt a warm, sticky liquid and a sharp, burning pain.
 I had to stop and slowly walk back to the residence.
 Later, a brother helped me clean and bandage the wound on my leg.